cbrueck/nprm-gui/README.md

 # NPRM-gui
 (currently supported firmware: 2019_09_15)

-(I'm working on the GUI for the letest firmware version 2019_10_20 with the new feature of autodetection for the USB connection.)
+(I'm working on the GUI for the latest firmware version 2019_10_20 with the new feature of autodetection for the USB connection.)

 <a href="https://github.com/cbrueck/nprm-gui">->NPRM-GUI on Github.com</a>